|Job description||Type of role: 3-year graduate trainee scheme

 Our highly successful ACA professional training scheme is now live!
 We will equip you with the Chartered Accountancy qualification and membership of the Institute of Chartered Accountants in England and Wales (ICAEW).

-By joining us and achieving a prestigious qualification as a chartered accountant, you’ll build a rewarding and fascinating career.
-You’ll make an impact that you and the nation will benefit from.
+By joining us and achieving a prestigious qualification as a chartered accountant, you will build a rewarding and fascinating career.
+You will make an impact that you and the nation will benefit from.
 You will develop your skills as a professional, a manager and a leader.
 You will be equipped for a fantastic career.

 Our crucial role in holding government to account is mirrored by the fact that our leader is appointed by Her Majesty the Queen!
 In addition to offering a unique insight into government operations, we also offer an array of vibrant social and training events throughout the year.